Skip to content

 Program Description

 Earth science is a group of scientific areas that involve the study of earth and other planets: geology (the science of the earth), meteorology (the science of the atmosphere), oceanography (the science of the oceans), and astronomy (the science of the universe).
-If you want to expand your knowledge of our planet and pass this information onto others, consider the University of Utah’s Earth Sciences Teaching Composite major.
-The program meets state requirements for Earth Science, Integrated Science, and Physical Science teaching endorsements and provides students with the knowledge and skills to teach Earth Science, Physical Science, and Integrated Science.
-The program curriculum includes core courses in the earth sciences—such as earth systems, geological disasters, and local geology—as well as allied science courses (in chemistry, physics, and math).
-Students may even obtain a secondary education-teaching license by completing required courses in consultation with an advisor.
-The program will also enhance your math, chemistry, physics, and biology skills, well-preparing you for a rewarding career in earth sciences education.
+If you want to expand your knowledge of our planet and pass this information on to others, consider the University of Utah’s Earth Sciences Teaching Composite major.
+The program meets state requirements for the Earth Science I and II endorsements, as well as a Middle School Science endorsement.
+Careful selection of electives can also provide endorsements in Physics and Chemistry.
+The program curriculum includes core courses in the earth sciences—such as earth systems, physical geology, geological hazards, and local geology—as well as allied science courses in chemistry, physics, and math.
+Students even have the option of obtaining a Master’s of Education and a secondary education-teaching license through the combined BS/MEd program.
+The program will also enhance your math, chemistry, physics, and biology skills, while preparing you for a rewarding career in earth sciences education.

 The Student Experience